guoxiangyang/Calculator/README.md

 A nodejs calculator module

-!!! this module is not tested, don't use in serious  project. !!!
+!!! this module is totally not tested, don't use in serious  project. !!!

-goodluck!
+Pull request welcome.

+goodluck && have fun.

 Usage